 1965 saw the building of a parsonage on seven and one-half acres of land purchased by the fledgling congregation.
 In 1968, the church’s first building phase was completed, and the congregation met at List School for the last time in November.
 Following that service, they then together walked to the new building for its consecration.

 That same year, Frankenmuth Methodists celebrated their spirit of Christian unity by inviting the congregation of the newly formed Blessed Trinity Catholic Church to use the new building for their services.
 This continued until April 1976, when their facility on Tuscola Road was completed.
-The relationship had been so endearing for both congregations, that a Covenant was signed in 1987 to assure continued prayerful fellowship.
-This bond has remained strong throughout the years.

 In 1978, the sanctuary with additional office and meeting space was dedicated and in 2003 the education addition with music facilities and increased gathering space was completed.